 - RTE-PaaS Pioneer and Global Leader.
 We pioneered RTE-PaaS and we are the global leader in this rapidly growing industry.
 Our platform is developed by a talented engineering team led by our founder and chief executive officer with extensive expertise in real-time engagement technology.
-Through years of serving developers, we have gained a deep understanding of how to overcome the limitations of the public internet and developed best practices for various industries and use cases, which we believe are hard to replicate. - Advanced Network Architecture.
+As the industry leader we power more and more minutes for a growing number of customers and end users, which enables us to further improve the quality of experience of our products and in turn attract even more customers and end users.
+We believe the time and resources required to replicate our level of quality will only increase as we continue to scale our business. - Advanced Network Architecture.
 The SD-RTN is designed to handle the most demanding task in real-time engagement: real-time video.
 It runs on commodity hardware and adopts a globally distributed and all-software architecture, instead of relying on a few physical or private transmission lines.
-We believe our architecture is cost-effective, scalable and allows for highly flexible routing optimization, making it particularly suitable for enabling real-time video and voice engagement at massive scale. - Pure-Play and Independent Platform.
-Our singular focus on real-time engagement means we prioritize our entire platform for minimizing latency, which is challenging for a full-service cloud provider given the competing needs of its myriad products.
-By being focused, we are able to "go deeper" and offer more comprehensive features.
+We believe our architecture is cost-effective, scalable, resilient and allows for highly flexible routing optimization, making it particularly suitable for enabling real-time video and voice engagement at massive scale. - Pure-Play and Independent Platform.
+Our singular focus on real-time engagement means we prioritize our entire platform for minimizing latency, which is challenging for a full-service cloud provider given the competing needs of its non-real-time products.
+By being focused we are able to "go deeper" and offer more comprehensive features, more control and more visibility, thereby making us more developer-friendly.
 Our positioning as an independent platform is also attractive to developers and partners who want to avoid conflicts of interest or reliance on a single cloud provider. - Developer Mind Share.
 We have cultivated a large and engaged developer community, with more than 180,000 applications that have registered on our platform from our inception through March 31, 2020.
 We believe we are recognized by developers as the leading platform for real-time engagement.
 We set the standard for integrating and operating real-time engagement within software applications in China, and increasingly in other markets. - Loyal Customer Base.
 Once developers have integrated our SDK and experienced the quality and reliability of our platform, we believe they are less inclined to try alternatives and incur potentially high switching cost.
 We rarely lose customers to competitors and their loyalty is reflected in our Constant Currency Dollar-Based Net Expansion Rate, which was 133% and 131% for 2018 and 2019, respectively.
+Our Net Promoter Score, or NPS, was 64 in our most recent measurement period ended May 31, 2020, which likewise demonstrates a high level of customer satisfaction with our platform.